briancrink/accessedu/documentation/addendum/adherence.md

    market standard for employers to measure an acceptable level of competency so hiring qualified candidates becomes optimally predictable.

-8. A degree tells little of one's learning ability, but the graduate is competent enough to work as an employee of a corporation.
+8. A degree conveys a graduate is competent enough to work as an employee of a corporation, but tells little of one's learning.

 9. Unschooling is learning for the sake of curiosity and a desire for insight.